Does 1 Corinthians 9:19-23 mean Paul did not keep God's Law?

 Verse 20 says, "And [Gk. "kai" "Therefore"] unto the Jews I became as a Jew, that I might gain the Jews;" Barnes notes writes, "In this verse, and the two following, Paul states more at length the conduct which he had exhibited, and to which he refers in 1Co 9:19.
 He had shown this conduct to all classes of people..." (emphasis added).
 So verses 20-22 is an explanation as to who Paul was subjecting himself to.

 Many Jews had Jewish servants in the time of Jesus and Paul, "A male or female servant belonging to a Jewish family...were personal servants for the man or woman of the house (c.f.
 "M. Sukkah 2:9; M. Baba Bathra 10:7; T.B.
 Ketuboth 96a; Luke 17:7-10)" (p.751, The Jewish People in the First Century, Volume Two: Historical Geography By Shmuel Safra).
-Paul subjected himself to the Jewish authorities, or become a servant to them, seeing this conduct, a great man, a man with power becoming a servant, this would astonish anyone!
+Paul subjected himself to the Jewish authorities, and also Jewish people in other sects who kept the law faithfully and became a servant to them; seeing this conduct, a great man, a man with power becoming a servant, to people of other Jewish sects, this would astonish anyone!
 As Peter said, by their actions they would win people to Christ.
 Jesus taught and practiced this, so did Peter, and Paul practiced it.
 The very conduct of Jesus becoming a servant, the King himself, the very idea of the King of all the universe becoming a servant and dying for his subjects is amazing in itself, that alone wins converts.
 So Paul is saying, though he was a leader in the church of God, became a servant to everyone, to the Jews he became as a Jew's servant.

 "To the weak became I as weak, that I might gain the weak: I am made all things to all men, that I might by all means save some" (v.22).
 These are the "weak in Faith" (Romans 14:1).
 These are church members who struggle and are new to the faith, and have not built up a strong faith yet due to their inexperience and lack of study, still "without strength" (Rom 5:6).
 When “weak” Christians are by the condescending love of stronger brethren are kept from falling from faith, they are well said to be “gained” or won.
 (Heb 6:5-6).